jfath/mythmunge/README.md

 Based on an original script by: Ian Thiele icthiele@gmail.com

  **Installation:**
-    Edit defaults in DefaultsEditBlock as appropriate for your system
+    Edit defaults in DefaultsEditBlock as appropriate for your system Create config file if needed
     Add as a user job in MythTV
  **Requires:**
     mythcommflag, ffmpeg (greater than v1.1), ssmtp(optional)